Sikorsky S-70: Poland

 In 2018, Poland sign agreement to buy S-70i for Police aviation, to replace Mi-2 reaching the end of their safe flying life.

 Romania

 In 2021, Romania purchased S-70M Black Hawk helicopters through the VISION 2020 European Union program.
 Under the EU-funded program, up to 12 Black Hawks build by PZL Mielec are to be acquired.
 The first seven S-70M helicopters were delivered in 2023, of which six configured for SMURD and one for the Romanian Police.
+In December 2025, Romania received a Black Hawk helicopter funded through the RescEU program.
+This helicopter will be used to also intervene during major conflicts in other European countries, at the request of the European Union.
 The helicopters are operated by the General Inspectorate of Aviation.